gravitational/teleport/rfd/0090-db-mfa-sessions.md

         - An attacker may still be able to extract the db cert from memory of the running local proxy, or simply intercept the cert sent by the local proxy when it dials the database.
         - Cert exfiltration is not needed though - anyone who can connect to the local proxy tunnel can connect to the database it proxies.
             - Note: tsh db connect will always open a local proxy tunnel too, whereas before it was only sometimes the case.
-        - This was already a concern with `tsh proxy db --tunnel`, although that command effectively does not work with per-session-mfa after 1 minute.
+        - This was already a concern with `tsh proxy db --tunnel` or if `tsh db connect` starts a local proxy tunnel.
-            If we implement this proposal, then `tsh proxy db --tunnel` will work with per-session-mfa and will allow anyone who can connect to the local proxy to connect to the database it proxies until the cert or session expires.

 ## Alternatives